 Where; M = Number of members; R = Number of support reactions; N = Number of nodes

-Therefore the structure in indeterminate to the 2nd order
+Therefore the structure is statically indeterminate to the 2nd order

-Step 2: Reduce the structure to a basic/primary system by removing redundant supports and replacing them with unit loads (X1 and X2)
+Step 2: Reduce the structure to a basic/primary system by removing redundant supports and replace them with unit loads (X1 and X2)

 Step 3: Analyse the primary system for the various unit loads, treating each as a separate load case.